-Dialling plans for emergency numbers (e.g. the local police emergency number) are preset for certain countries.
+Dialling plans for emergency numbers (e.g. the local emergency service number) are preconfigured for certain countries.
 Emergency calls are then always made via the fixed line network.

 You cannot delete or deactivate these dialling plans.
 However, you can change the connection through which each emergency number should be called (e.g. if the phone is not connected to the fixed line network).
-You must make sure, however, that the VoIP provider for the selected connection supports emergency numbers.
+You must make sure that the VoIP provider for the selected connection supports emergency calls.

-If your phone does not have default dialling plans for emergency numbers, you should define the plans yourself (\rightarrow Page 144).
-Assign them to a connection that you know supports emergency numbers.
+If your phone does not have default dialling plans for emergency calls, you should define the rules yourself (→ Page 136).
+Assign them to a connection that you know supports emergency calls.
 Calls to emergency numbers are always supported by fixed line networks.

-Please note: If no dialling plans are defined for emergency numbers and you have programmed an automatic local area code (→ Page 143), the code will also be prefixed to emergency numbers as soon as they are dialled via a VoIP connection.
+Please note: If no rules are defined for emergency numbers and you have programmed an automatic local area code (→ Page 135), the code will be prefixed to emergency numbers as soon as they are dialled via a VoIP connection.